 - Free-form. – People who are not religious, but are spiritual, often fall under this category.
-What they do, and how they see life is more about their own beliefs and thoughts, instead of a set of “rules” that they need to follow.
+They do and how they see life more about their own beliefs and thoughts instead of a set of “rules” that they need to follow.
 Free spiritualists then also fall under various categories.

-- Karma Spiritualists. – The other type of spiritualist are those who believe that you can not communicate with spirits, but there is something bigger than ourselves.
+- Karma Spiritualists. – The other type of spiritualist believes that you can not communicate with spirits, but there is something bigger than ourselves.
 I call them karma spiritualists because they usually live by the premise that “what goes around, comes around,” or words to that effect.

-One way that I have seen the differences expressed is this: In spirituality, the questions are; where do I find myself, connection, and meaning.
-However, in religion, the question is, what is true and right.
+I have seen the differences expressed: In spirituality, the questions are; where do I find myself, connection, and meaning.
+However, in religion, the question is what is true and right.
 I think that is an excellent way to differentiate the two.